Women in Education

 Maternity leave in schools

-All teachers who become pregnant are eligible for unpaid maternity leave irrespective of the length of service but not everyone is eligible for paid maternity leave or a maternity payment in lieu of the leave.
+All teachers who become pregnant are eligible for unpaid maternity leave but not everyone is eligible for paid maternity leave or a payment in lieu of the leave.

-Any absence from duty that exceeds a total accumulated period of five days may break the continuous service requirement to be eligible for the maternity payment but it will not break continuity of service for other entitlements.
+Any absence from duty on leave without pay that exceeds a total accumulated period of five days may break the “continuous service” requirement to be eligible for the payment, but it will not break “continuity of service” for other entitlements.
 In order to be continuous, casual service cannot have any breaks in service.

-Casual and temporary teachers who are not eligible for paid maternity leave or the maternity payment, or do not intend to work for a period of time following the birth of their child, should contact the Department for an application form for unpaid maternity leave, as this will assist in determining continuity of service for subsequent pregnancies and other entitlements.
+Temporary teachers who are not eligible for paid maternity leave/maternity payment, or do not intend to work after the birth of their child, should contact the Department to apply for unpaid maternity leave, as this will assist in determining “continuity of service” for subsequent pregnancies and other entitlements.

 - Media Releases